Germany/South Africa. 2016.

 This German-South African production is a blatant copy of Unfriended/Cybernatural (2014), which was apparently a huge hit in Germany.
 It is directed by former actor Simon Verhoeven who had previously made three non-genre comedies in the German language with 100 Pro (2001) and Man in the City (2009) and its sequel Man in the City 2 (2011).

-Friend Request is one of the more pathetic of the new fad for internet/social media-based horror films and thrillers – see also the likes of The Den (2013), Open Windows (2014), Jeruzalem (2015), Nerve (2016) and Selfie from Hell (2018).
+Friend Request is one of the more pathetic of the new fad for internet/social media-based horror films and thrillers – see also the likes of The Den (2013), Open Windows (2014), Jeruzalem (2015), Nerve (2016), Selfie from Hell (2018) and Host (2020).
 It offers up fairly much everything that took place in Unfriended but without the unique visual form of representation – the single shot take in which the cinema screen becomes the computer screen as various messenger and video windows and chat threads pop up – and where everything takes place as a regular third person drama.
 Without its unique visual approach, this simply makes Friend Request into another dull and formulaic teen horror film.

 The other influence is of course that of Ring (1998) – this is Ring with haunted social media instead of video broadcasts.
 Indeed, the whole film plays out like one of the lamer English-language copies of the Asian horror fad such as Pulse (2006) and One Missed Call (2008).